Majikah/majik-signature/README.md

 ### 6. Trusted Timestamps (TSA)

 A `MajikSignature` can optionally carry a `MajikTimestamp` — a signature from a timestamp authority over a canonical payload (`"majikah-tsa-v-1:"` domain) binding a digest, a server-generated nonce, and a server-authoritative timestamp.
 The TSA signature is itself a full Majik Signature (Ed25519 + ML-DSA-87), so it inherits the same hybrid guarantees.
+TSA timestamps are also what power *attested* [signing-order verification](#verifying-signing-order) — see below.

+### 7. Chain Anchoring

+A sealed envelope's seal hash can be committed to an external blockchain (handled by a companion product, e.g. `majik-notary`) and the resulting confirmed anchor registered back into the envelope via `MajikChainAnchor` records.
+The SDK does not talk to any chain itself — it only builds the canonical memo to anchor (`buildChainAnchorMemo()`) and embeds/reads already-confirmed anchors.
+Anchoring requires the envelope to already be sealed.

 ---